 - Preheat oven to 350 degrees Fahrenheit.
 Line baking sheet with parchment paper or a baking mat.

-- Make flax eggs: Mix flaxseed and water and place in the fridge for 5 minutes to set.
+- Make flax egg: Mix flaxseed and water and place in the fridge for 5 minutes to set.

 - In a large mixing bowl, use a hand mixer or stand mixer to cream together sugars and coconut oil with a hand mixer.
 Consistency will resemble wet sand when done.

-- Add flax eggs and peppermint extract to mixture and beat a few time to fully mix.
+- Add flax egg and peppermint extract to the mixture and beat a few time to fully mix.

 - Using a rubber spatula, fold in chocolate chips and crushed peppermint candies.

-- Bake cookies for 8-10 minutes.
-You can check for doneness when the edges look crispy.
-Remove from the oven and let cool completely before transferring to cooling rack.
+- Bake cookies for 10 minutes.
+Remove from the oven and let cool slighty before transferring to a cooling rack.

 - Coconut oil should be slightly soft (like room temperate butter).
 If it's too soft, you can place in the fridge to firm up.